w-lampaert/JupyterHub_examples/README.md

 ## Python notebook
 To be able to run the Python notebook, you need to install a correct conda environment yourself.
 In this case an environment called p39env:

-`conda create -n p39env python=3.9 tensorflow-gpu ipykernel ipython_genutils`
+`conda create -n p39env python=3.9 tensorflow-gpu ipykernel`

 Add this kernel to your VSC_HOME/.local folder: